daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 _[Cult Hideout B]_ He has spent the past centuries learning non-occult magic _[Temple Ch3]_ Many people with these curses die.
 Only certain blood types can bear the curse.
 _[Tent Encounter]_ Only people with O positive can survive the curse.
 Eventually, all people with O+ will live, the rest -- die.
-_[Peasants]_ Sedrik targets only those who dabble in dark magic... for now?
-_[Goblin Hideout] [Cult Hideout A] [Cult Hideout B]_ Sedrik aims to destroy dark magic artefacts so Mortessa can't have them...
+_[Druid] [Peasants]_ Sedrik targets only those who dabble in dark magic... (because he tracks everyone with a curse mark) _[Goblin Hideout] [Cult Hideout A] [Cult Hideout B]_ Sedrik aims to destroy dark magic artefacts so Mortessa can't have them...
 _[Cult Hideout A]_ ...and to power his "mass blood infection" device _[Mysterious Cultists]_ [Undead convoy] His Dementors aren't actually his; they're Mortessa's shackled Dementors; he uses them to transfer curses
 _[Shadow Realm]_ The Dementors are actually the restless souls of people who were killed, tricked or cursed by Sedrik and want revenge on Sedrik
 _[Mortessa]_ He lives in an ancient dungeon, right underneath the town Once removed, you become immune to the Curse Marks.
+The curse gets stronger the farther you go from Whispervale.
+The curse also acts as a tracking device for Sedrik

 _[Bard after box]_ There is a strange effect around town -- people age faster and blood magic doesn't work on them